 Penguins, the way they waddle around and protect their eggs, are often thought of as cute, cuddly and romantic.
 But those who observe them for extended periods know they have a dark side.
 Two aquariums in Japan, Kyoto Aquarium and Sumida Aquarium, keep obsessive tabs on their penguins and maintain an updated flowchart that visualizes all their penguin drama.

-As Kyoto-based researcher Oliver Jia points out, penguin drama can include serious crushes and heartbreaks but also adultery and egg-stealing.
+Penguins are highly social species.
+They like being with others and, like humans, this can often lead to polyamorous and sometimes scandalous situations.
+Penguin drama can include serious crushes and heartbreaks but also adultery and egg-stealing.
+Penguins may even develop crushes on their caretakers.
 And these Japanese aquariums have it all charted in a flowchart that can be studied for hours.

 Someone needs to give these penguins their own reality TV show!